 In general, the POVM $\{ \hat E_m \}$ associated with the Kraus operators $\{ \hat M_m \}$ is given by $\hat E_m = \hat M_m^\dagger \hat M_m$.
 Then, each Kraus operator has the polar decomposition $\hat M_m = \hat V_m \sqrt{\hat E_m}$ with $\hat V_m$ being some unitary.
-There is a certain arbitrariness whether this unitary $\hat V_m$ is regarded as a part of measurement or a part of feedback.
-Here, we suppose that the feedback in our setup does not include such unitary but is only given by the continuous-time evolution generated by a Hamiltonian, written as
+There is a certain arbitrariness regarding whether this unitary $\hat V_m$ is regarded as a part of measurement or a part of feedback.
+Here, we suppose that the feedback in our setup does not include such unitaries, but is only given by the continuous-time evolution generated by a Hamiltonian, written as

 In the main theorem (stated later) of this work, we further assume that the unitary $\hat V_m$ is absent in the measurement and thus the Kraus operator is simply given by $\hat M_m = \sqrt{\hat E_m}$ ($\geq 0$).
 We refer to this class of measurements as \textit{bare} measurements \cite{Jacobs_2005}.
-We note that $\hat M_m = \sqrt{\hat E_m}$ is a unique choice to make the Kraus operator positive.
-It is known that such class can be characterized as measurements with minimal disturbance \cite{Wiseman_Milburn_2009,barnum2002informationdisturbancetradeoffquantummeasurement}.
+We note that $\hat M_m = \sqrt{\hat E_m}$ is a unique choice making the Kraus operator positive, and it is known that such a class can be characterized as measurements with minimal disturbance\cite{Wiseman_Milburn_2009,barnum2002informationdisturbancetradeoffquantummeasurement}.
 Bare measurements include, for example, quantum non-demolition (QND) measurements \cite{BraginskyKhalili1996RMPQND}, which have diverse experimental applications \cite{Guerlin2007,PhysRevLett.102.033601,Murch2013Nature12539,Kuzmich2000PRL851594,Lupascu2007NatPhysNphys509,Anand2024}.

-In addition, we assume that the sequence of measurements are non-adaptive throughout this paper.
+In addition, we assume that the sequence of measurements is non-adaptive throughout this paper.
 That is, whereas feedback is dependent on the preceding measurement outcomes, the measurement itself is fixed in advance and does not depend on preceding outcomes.

 We now consider a more detailed setup relevant to topological classifications.
 Consider a single particle on a $d$-dimensional lattice with translational symmetry.
-Under periodic boundary conditions (PBC), $\mathcal{E}$ can be block-diagonalized in the eigenspaces of translation operators.
+Under periodic boundary conditions (PBC), $\mathcal{E}$ can be block-diagonalized in the eigenspaces of the translation operators.
 Each block corresponds to the Bloch matrix \cite{Nakagawa_2025} defined by

 where $\bm{j,j',\mu,\nu}$ denote the lattice sites, $a,b,c,d$ denote the internal degrees of freedom, $\bm{R}_j$ is the position of site $\bm{j}$, and $N_{\text{cell}}$ is the number of unit cells.
 Thus, solving the eigenvalue problem $\mathcal{E}(\hat{\rho}_n) = \xi_n \hat{\rho}_n$ is reduced to that of the Bloch matrices $X(\bm{k})$.
 In the limit of infinite system size, $\bm{k}$ can be treated as continuous.